Synchronous or Asynchronous Response Types

 By default, responses from the gateway are synchronous.
 If you want asynchronous responses, some additional steps are required.

-The use of synchronous responses is similar to using the Process offline option for CSV imports and reports in the Sage Intacct UI.
+Note: The use of synchronous responses is similar to using the Process offline option for CSV imports and Process and store for reports in the Sage Intacct UI.

 Synchronous responses are typically used when the client must wait to receive the response before processing continues on the client side.
 A request is processed in real time, and the gateway returns the response via the HTTP connection created by the client.
 If a validation error occurs, the error is returned synchronously.